sony/nnc-plugin/manuals/Post_Process/XAI/GradCAM.rst

         Specify the image file to analyze.

         To perform Grad-CAM on a specific image shown in the evaluation results of the Evaluation tab, start the plugin with the cell containing the image file name selected.
 The image file name will be automatically input in image.

+   * - output_variable
+     -
+        specify the name of the output variable to be predicted.

    * - class_index
      -